 Through its close contacts with prominent academic and cultural institutions in India and abroad, and through its networking with diplomatic missions in the capital, the India International Centre draws thinkers and professionals from different parts of the world and this country.
 In the early years visiting delegates have included Pearl Buck, P.M.S.
 Blackett, Robert Goheen, Paul Gore-Booth, Frédérick Leboyer and Ivan Illich.

 From its inception, decision-making of policies at the Centre has been invested in the authority of the Board of Trustees.
 The five original Life Trustees of the IIC were Dr. C. D. Deshmukh, Pandit H.N.
 Kunzru, Lala Shri Ram, Nawab Zainyar Jung Bahadur and Smt.
-Kamaladevi Chattopadhyaya.
-The present Life Trustees are: Shri Soli J. Sorabjee, Shri N.N.
-Vohra, Justice B.N.
-Srikrishna, Shri Shyam Saran and Shri Gopalkrishna Gandhi.
+Kamaladevi Chattopadhyay.
+The present Life Trustees are: Dr. Meenakshi Gopinath, Shri N.N.
+Vohra, Shri Shyam Saran, Shri Gopalkrishna Gandhi and Dr. Shailesh Nayak.
 Each Trustee is an eminent authority in his/her field, bringing years of experience to the governing of the Centre.
 Every two years, two Trustees are elected in addition to the Life Trustees, to the Board.